tfoerst3r/particle_conversion/docs/config_docu.md

 \end{aligned}
 $$

-Considering that that effectiveness factor $\eta_i$ is dependent on a variety of parameters.
+Be aware that the effectiveness factor $\eta_i$ is dependent on a variety of parameters.

 Model assumptions for $\tfrac{s_r}{s_{r,0}}$